19hours/sg-statutes/Acts/Land Titles Act.md

 [25/2001]

-(3) On being notified through any prescribed method or in writing by a registered proprietor or a caveator of any change of his address for service or place of residence or business, the Registrar shall make an appropriate record of the change of address.
+(3) On being notified through any prescribed method or in writing by a registered proprietor or a caveator of any change of his address for service or place of residence or business in Singapore, the Registrar shall make an appropriate record of the change of address.

 [25/2001]

+[Act 8 of 2014 wef 15/08/2014]

 (4) Where any notice or other document is —

-(a) sent by facsimile transmission in accordance with subsection (1), it shall be deemed to have been duly served on the person to whom it is addressed where there is an acknowledgment by electronic or other means to the effect that the notice or document has been received at the address for service or place of residence or business, as the case may be;
+(a) sent by facsimile transmission in accordance with subsection (1), it shall be deemed to have been duly served on the person to whom it is addressed where there is an acknowledgment by electronic or other means to the effect that the notice or document has been received at the address for service or place of residence or business in Singapore, as the case may be;

+[Act 8 of 2014 wef 15/08/2014]

 (b) sent by pre-paid registered post, it shall be deemed to have been duly served on the person to whom it is addressed 2 days after the day the notice or document was posted, notwithstanding it is returned undelivered; or